skip navigation

 Most people aren't accustomed to working hard.

-If you try you can succeed in doing anything you want.
+If you try, you can succeed in doing anything you want.

-By / With Practice: means or method
+By vs. With Practice: state means, intrument or device

-Beg.–Int.
-ESL
+Beginning–Intermediate ESL

-Beg.–Int.
-ESL, Native Speakers
+Beginning–Intermediate ESL, Native Speakers

 matched cherries on slot machine